Below we discuss the key factors that can impact the flow rate of your garden hose.

 Does a smaller diameter hose increase water pressure?

 Water pressure cannot be increased once it reaches your home, however, the velocity of the water can be changed by restricting the size of an outlet.
 That is to say, the velocity of the water can be changed with a smaller hose diameter.
 It is possible to increase water pressure when it reaches your home, but it will require a pump, which can be costly depending on your needs.

-Water is incompressible, so cannot ‘gain’ pressure once it reaches your home.
+Water is incompressible, so cannot ‘gain’ pressure by pushing it through a smaller diameter pipe.
 Pressure is linked to gravity, which is why water pressure is greater the deeper you go under the sea.
 It is not something that can be altered for your watering needs, which is why it is best to look into your options to see what can be done to get maximum results for your garden.